denten-books/plain-text/1-chapter.md

 law is compulsory.
 What we would now call "an algorithm" compels predictable execution.

-Like the internal mental states in the previous example, the inner workings of the mechanism seem to be at the core of meaning making in mathematics.
+We are tempted, as before, to privilege the inner workings of the symbolic mechanism, also at the core of meaning making in mathematics.
 "If I show you the mechanism behind the [watch] dial, you will be able to predict the movement of the hour hand for any given movement of the minute hand," Wittgenstein writes.
 "And you will not be sceptical."
-Yet even there, you are making an assumption about a perfectly functioning mechanism.
+Yet even there, we would be making an assumption about a mechanism that functions well.
 "For instance, I may drop the clock" Wittgenstein explains, "so that the machinery is broken, or a lighting may strike it [@wittgenstein_wittgensteins_1976, 195].
-The mechanism then is in fact itself "a symbol" for the perfected behaviour of the sort we needed to describe.
-Where we tried to find the mechanism behind the symbol, we found also a symbol behind the mechanism.
+How are we to know if the mechanism functions properly or not?
+For that we would need "a picture" or some sort of schematics that describe what the proper mechanism should look like.
+The mechanism is in fact itself a type of "a symbol" for the perfected behaviour of the sort that we expect.
+Where we tried to find the mechanism behind the symbol, we found also the symbol behind the mechanism.
+Once again we encounter the spiral between intent and effect, which never quite manage to explain each other.

 In his lectures on mathematics, Wittgenstein never finds a way out of this recursive conundrum.
 The foundations of mathematics rely on some such mutually